langflow-ai/langflow/docs/docs/Configuration/configuration-security-best-practices.md

 - Store the secret key securely:

-  - Use environment variables or secure secret management systems
+  - Use environment variables or secure secret management systems.
-  - Never commit the secret key to version control
+  - Never commit the secret key to version control.
-  - Regularly rotate the secret key
+  - Regularly rotate the secret key.

 - Use the default secret key locations:
   - macOS: `~/Library/Caches/langflow/secret_key`